web-at-berkeley/wdb-frontend-interview-sp24/README.md

 ### Task 1

 Complete the navbar component.
-Clicking the icon or text in the top left should take you back to the home page, clicking "Merch" should take you to the Merch page, and clicking "Events" should take you to the Events page.
+Clicking the icon or text in the top left should take you back to the home page, clicking "Merch" should take you to the Merch page, and (**industry only**) clicking "Events" should take you to the Events page.

-Note: If you are completing the Bootcamp technical project, there is no need to build the Events page.
-Feel free to link "Events" back to the homepage.

 ### Task 2